 His large-scale output includes a Piano Concerto premiered in 1993, two chamber operas Jason Field and Travellers, the music theatre work Beyond the Blue Horizon, and the full-length opera Friend of the People, premiered by Scottish Opera in 1999.
 As Composer in Association with the Royal Liverpool Philharmonic Orchestra (2000-04) he created a series of orchestral and ensemble works, including The Year's Midnight for soloists, chorus and orchestra, the percussion concerto, Ignition, premiered by Evelyn Glennie, and a Concerto for Orchestra.

 In 2003 Horne created Disintegrations, consisting of three arrangements of electronica music by Warp artists, which was premiered by the London Sinfonietta at the Ether Festival in London and toured internationally.
 In 2005 the Nash Ensemble performed Splintered Instruments at the Wigmore Hall and the BBC Proms, and in 2007 premiered the DH Lawrence song-cycle Life's Splinters with tenor James Gilcrhist.
 The BBC Symphony Orchestra presented a Horne focus concert in 2007.
 The Remix Ensemble premiered Restless Feeling in 2008 at the Casa da Música in Porto and toured the work to the Berlin Festival and Musica in Strasbourg.

-Recent works include Daedalus in Flight for orchestra, premiered by the BBC Philharmonic in the New Music North West festival in Manchester in October 2013, and travelling to the BBC Proms under the baton of Juanjo Mena in July 2014 where there will also be a Proms Plus portrait of Horne's new chamber works.
+Recent works include Daedalus in Flight for orchestra, premiered by the BBC Philharmonic in the New Music North West festival in Manchester in October 2013, and performed at the BBC Proms under the baton of Juanjo Mena in 2014.

 David Horne is published by Boosey & Hawkes.